 The Power of a Magenta Wardrobe

 Magenta clothing sometimes appears as striking, comfortable, and modern.
-It is effective in equally conventional and casual designs and complements a wide variety of epidermis tones.
+It is effective in equally conventional and casual designs and complements a wide variety of skin tones.

 How to Wear Magenta